TimvanScherpenzeel/spars/README.md

 ## Roadmap

-- Add support for KTX2 textures and Basis textures
+- Verify if everything is still working across all targeted browsers (and polyfill the necessary on IE11)
 - Add support for microphone input to AudioManager
-- Add various built-in audio effect chains
+- Add screen lock API polyfill (lock screen from orientation switches when in fullscreen mode)

+- Add support for KTX2 textures and Basis textures (once a stabalized version has landed)
 - Add wrappers around various sensors available on smartphones (ambient light, geolocation, device motion, device orientation, battery)

-- Verify if everything is still working across all targeted browsers (and polyfill the necessary on IE11)
-- Add shake sensor (acceleration)
-- Add screen lock API polyfill
-- Add accelerometer / device orientation / motion API

 - Look into creating native bindings (doesn't make sense yet without native clients)
 - Look more into the latest Hydra experience release of Active Theory
 - Add GUI support